Introduction

 Form Native MDX

-If all of the Data Partitions are quick to load, then the structure of the Form could be causing the performance issues.
-The structure of the columns, rows, and filters is determined by MDX.
-You can see the raw MDX of the Form in the Form Editor.
+If all of the Data Partitions load quickly, then the Form's structure could be causing the performance issues.
+The structure of the columns, rows, and filters is determined by MDX, so you need to take the Form's raw MDX from the Form Editor.

 If the results still take a while to load, the query itself is the problem.
 To narrow down the issue, we'll need to start isolating the parts of the query that may be the culprit.

-To start, remove the part of the code that is labeled PROPERTIES (within ON ROWS and ON COLUMNS).
-This is additional data that Kepion adds to your Form by default, but is usually not necessary for the query to function properly.
+1. Remove the part of the code that is labeled PROPERTIES (within ON ROWS and ON COLUMNS).
+This is additional data that Kepion adds to your Form by default, but is usually not necessary for proper functionality.

-Run the newly edited MDX query and check the run time.
+2. Click Execute to run the newly edited MDX query and check the runtime.

-Step 4.
-If this does not work, remove any calculated members in the SELECT and WITH statements.
-Make sure to clear the cache and then run the query again.
-MDX calculations are often the cause of performance-related issues, so it's important to run the query without them to see if the performance is affected.
+3. If this does not work, remove any calculated members in the SELECT and WITH statements.
+MDX calculations are often the cause of performance-related issues, so it's important to run the query without them.

-Step 5.
-If the query time is still longer than desired, you will need to make changes either to the structure of your Form or the scope of your query.
-Adding more filters or increasing the specificity of your filters will nearly always increase the performance of your Form.
-If there are particularly complex hierarchy selections within your ROW or COLUMN definitions (such as aggregations, variable definitions, etc.), you can try changing these to potentially increase performance as well.
+4. If the query time is still longer than desired, you will need to make changes either to the structure of your Form or the scope of your query.
+Adding more filters or increasing the specificity of your filters will nearly always boost your Form's performance.
+If there are particularly complex hierarchy selections within your ROW or COLUMN definitions (e.g., aggregations, variable definitions, etc.), try changing them to potentially improve performance.

 MDX Rules